 - Cuisine: American

-- wrap beets in parchment paper and place in a pan – roast for 30 to 40 minutes until they become soft
+- While the oven is heating, wrap the beets in parchment paper, place them in a pan an roast them for 30 to 40 minutes until they become soft.

 - Remove the beets from the oven open up the parchment and allow them to cool until they are cool enough to touch.

 - While the beets are cooling off, place the garlic, tahini, and lemon juice into a food processor.

 - Process the garlic, tahini and lemon juice until it turns into a pasty texture.

 - Once the beets have cooled off, use a knife to remove the skin and roughly chop them.

 - Add the chopped beets and the chickpeas to the food procesor with the tahini and lemon juice and garlic.

 - Process the beets & chickpeas until they become crumbly.